jmunozz/technical_test/README.md

 ## Dear recrutor

-To install the project
+To install the project (make sure you have installed yarn) `yarn install`
-`npm install`

 To start the project
 `yarn start`